26 Funny Names for Groups of Animals That Are Totally Real

 Gekko Gallery/Shutterstock

-A Wisdom of Wombats
+A wisdom of wombats

-How to remember: I once stumbled upon a whole wisdom of wombats in the woods.
+How to remember: I once stumbled upon a wisdom of wombats in the woods.
 They were quietly puffing on homemade corncob pipes and discussing Walden.

 Polar bear with her cubs